Do not approach munitions

 Tank Gun Projectile

-Projectiles fired from tank guns, which may vary from simple HE-FRAG munitions to visually distinctive kinetic energy penetrators or complex ‘multi-purpose’ types which combine blast, fragmentation, shaped charge, and/or incendiary damage mechanisms.
-Common tank gun projectiles range from 40 to 73 centimetres in length.
-Tank guns typically have an effective range of 3 to 5 kilometres.
+Projectiles fired from tank guns, which may vary from simple high explosive munitions to visually distinctive kinetic energy penetrators or complex ‘multi-purpose’ types which combine blast, fragmentation, shaped charge, and/or incendiary damage mechanisms.
+Common tank gun projectiles range from 40 to 70 centimetres in length.
+Tank guns typically have an effective range of 2 to 4 kilometres.

 OSMP501